srodney/sndrizpipe/README.md

 (2) WCS Ref image construction
 --------

-The pipeline makes a reference image that sets the WCS for all epochs and filters and cameras.
+The pipeline makes a reference image that is subsequently used with TweakReg to set a common WCS for all epochs and filters and cameras.
 If you are going to have parallel processes for the same target then you have to make this reference image first, before you start parallel processing, because each parallel process will try to generate the same ref image as the first step.

 If you don't specify `--refepoch, --reffilter,` and `--refvisit` then the defaults are first epoch, first filter, deepest available visit.
 You can specify 1, 2 or all 3 of those refimage constraints, or none.

+When possible, you should choose a filter, epoch and visit that put the target near the center of the field, and will provide a deep, CR-clean image with lots of sources for registration.
+WFC3-IR is good when available.
+In principle you could use a cutout from a deep mosaic image, though at present there is no tool for generating that.

 (3) First drizzle pass
 --------